HERMES-DKZ/quarto-publishing/episodes/07bibliography.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learn the basics of citations and footnotes.
+- Learn the basics of citations and footnotes in Quarto.
-- Create and expand your own bibliography.
+- Create and expand your own bibliography and implement it in your document.

 ::::::::::::::::::::::::::::::::::::::::::::::::